macmate-app/macmate-app.github.io/README.md

 It is because the click `event.target` is `img` instead of `a`.
 We didn't handle the click event for an image.
 We can ignore it, it has no impact on the production build.

+in dev mode, App #2's video is from App #1.
+Not an issue for prod.
+I think it is caused by cache.